shanecelis/SeawispHunter.RolePlay.Attributes/README.md

 ## Abridged API

 The API shown above is abridged to make its most salient points easy to understand.
-The actual code includes some abstractions like `IValue<T>` which is used to make an attribute reuseable as a modifier for instance.
+The actual code includes some abstractions like `IValue<T>` and `IMutableValue<T>` which is used to make an attribute reuseable as a modifier for instance.

 ## License